jeff-hykin/mac-icon-changer/README.md

 # What is this?

 Its the home of a Mac App you can use to change the icon for certain file extensions.
-It is very much not polished, but it does work.
+It is very much not-polished, but it does work.

 # How do I use it?